 "Although haiku are often stated to have 17 syllables.
 This is inaccurate, as syllables and moras are not the same.

-"In Japanese, haiku are traditionally printed in a single vertical line and tend to take aspects of the natural world as their subject matter, while in English,
+"In Japanese, haiku are traditionally printed in a single vertical line and tend to take aspects of the natural world as their subject matter, while in English, often appear in three lines to parallel the three phrases of Japanese haiku, and may deal with any subject matter.

-"Previously called hokku, haiku was given its current name by the Japanese writer Masaoka Shiki at the end of the 19th century.
+"Previously called hokku, haiku was given its current name by the Japanese writer Masaoka Shiki at the end of the 19th century."

 A mora is a linguistic term for a "unit of sound ... that determines syllable weight, stress and timing in some languages."